Skyscanner/backpack/packages/bpk-react-utils/readme.md

 ## TransitionInitialMount.js

-A wrapper around `react-addons-css-transition-group` which makes it easy to transition a components initial mount.
+A wrapper around `react-transition-group` which makes it easy to transition a components initial mount.
 All you need to provide is a class name and a timeout.

 ### Usage